 Network virtualization services include logical switches, logical routers, logical firewalls, and other components of NSX for vSphere.

-NSX for vSphere logical switches create logically abstracted segments to which tenant virtual machines can connect.
+NSX logical switches create logically abstracted segments to which tenant virtual machines can connect.
 A single logical switch is mapped to a unique VXLAN segment ID and is distributed across the ESXi hypervisors within a transport zone.
-This allows line-rate switching in the hypervisor without creating constraints of VLAN sprawl or spanning tree issues.
+This logical switch configuration provides support for line-rate switching in the hypervisor without creating constraints of VLAN sprawl or spanning tree issues.

-The Universal Distributed Logical Router is installed in the kernel of every ESXi host, as such it requires a VM to provide the control plane.
-The universal distributed logical router Control VM is the control plane component of the routing process, providing communication between NSX Manager and NSX Controller cluster through the User World Agent.
+A DLR is installed in the kernel of every ESXi host.
+As a result, it requires a VM for the control plane.
+The Control VM of a DLR is the control plane component of the routing process.
+It provides communication between NSX Manager and NSX Controller cluster by using the User World Agent.
 NSX Manager sends logical interface information to the Control VM and NSX Controller cluster, and the Control VM sends routing updates to the NSX Controller cluster.

 The designated instance is responsible for resolving ARP on a VLAN LIF.
 There is one designated instance per VLAN LIF.
-The selection of an ESXi host as a designated instance is performed automatically by the NSX Controller cluster and that information is pushed to all other hosts.
-Any ARP requests sent by the distributed logical router on the same subnet are handled by the same host.
-In case of host failure, the controller selects a new host as the designated instance and makes that information available to other hosts.
+The selection of an ESXi host as a designated instance is performed automatically by the NSX Controller cluster and that information is pushed to all other ESXi hosts.
+Any ARP requests sent by the distributed logical router on the same subnet are handled by the same ESXi host.
+In case of an ESXi host failure, the controller selects a new ESXi host as the designated instance and makes that information available to the other ESXi hosts.

 User World Agent

 User World Agent (UWA) is a TCP and SSL client that enables communication between the ESXi hosts and NSX Controller nodes, and the retrieval of information from NSX Manager through interaction with the message bus agent.